embedded-sec/halucinator/README.md

 # HALucinator - Firmware rehosting through abstraction layer modeling.

+NOTE: For a more recent version of HALucinator see https://github.com/halucinator

 ## Setup

 Note:  This has been lightly tested on Ubuntu 16.04, and 18.04